 Prepare questions to engage students, guide their learning, and check for understanding.

 Plan for wait time after asking questions and between topics.
-These pauses are especially important for students with slow processing speed.
+These pauses are especially important for students with

 At the end, include takeaways and next steps so students know what to do.

 3. Gather your equipment and check your lighting.

 You don’t need fancy equipment to make videos for your classroom.
 Here are the basic tools you need to get started.

 For “talking head” videos, you can use the built-in camera on your laptop, tablet, or smartphone.

 For phone videos: You’ll need to decide to record vertically or horizontally.
 If you’re embedding the video on a website, you probably want to record horizontally.
 If you think your students may be watching on a phone, you may want to record vertically.